aptos-labs/Aptos-Unity-SDK/README.md

 Aptos-Unity-SDK is designed to be very easy to integrate into your own Unity projects.
 The main functionality comes from several key classes: `RestClient`, `FacetClient`, `TokenClient`, `EntryFunction`, `Account`, and `Wallet`.
 Let's go over each of the classes, along with examples for each to demonstrate their power and flexibility.

+A set of examples (scenes & scripts) can be found in the following directory: `Assets/Aptos-Unity-SDK/SDK-Examples/SDK Demo/Scenes/`.
+Each scene contains a `Web3Controller` object with the required client scripts.
+- `AptosTokenClientExample` - mint collections, mint tokens, update token properties, read objects
+- `MultisignExample` - perform a multisig transaction
+- `SimpleNftExample` - simple NFT transaction
+- `SimulateTransactionExample` - simulate a set of transactions
+- `TransferCoinExample` - a simplem transfer coin transaction

 #### RestClient ####

 The REST Client provides you with the fundamental transaction endpoints needed for interacting with the Aptos Blockchain.
 As shown before, it only take a few lines of code to initialize a transfer for Aptos coins.
 This is the main class developers will be leveraging to interact directly with the Aptos Blockchain via REST Client calls.
 Here's another example showing how to create a collection: